nipy/nipype/doc/devel/architecture.rst

-The pipeline should make it easy to change aspects of an analysis with minimal recomputation, downloading, etc. (This is not the case currently - any change will overwrite the old node)
+The pipeline should make it easy to change aspects of an analysis with minimal recomputation, downloading, etc. (This is not the case currently - any change will overwrite the old node).
+Also, the fact that multiple files get rolled into a single node is problematic for similar reasons.
+E.g. - node([file1 ... file100]) will get recomputed if we add only one file!.

 However, it should also be easy to identify and delete things you don't need anymore.